Skip to main content

 How to Help:

 Never dismiss what your loved one is saying.
-If your child/adolescent, fiend, or family member confides thoughts of suicide, believe them and give them support Listen with empathy and provide support.
-A fight or breakup might not seem like a big deal, but for a young person it can feel immense.
+If someone you care about talks or jokes about suicide, believe they're hurting, and give them support.
+Listen with empathy and provide support.
+A fight or breakup might not seem like a big deal, but for a young person, it can feel immense.
 Empathize and listen.
 Don't minimize their feelings, it can affect how they reach out for support in the future.

 Learn the warning signs.
 Friends sometimes let friends know if they are thinking about suicide or dying.
 Other times, changes in behavior may show that someone is struggling.
-For more Don't keep suicide a secret.
-If your friend is considering suicide, don't promise to keep it a secret.
-Tell him or her how you can help, but you need to involve other people, like a trusted adult.
+Don't keep suicide a secret.
+If someone you know is considering suicide, don't promise to keep it a secret.
+Tell them how you can help, but that you need to involve other people, like a trusted adult.
 Neither of you have to face this alone.

 Additional Resources